GodwinOjebiyi/GRBJ-Archive-Scrapper/README.md

 # GRJB-Archive-Scrapper
-Gets the job Done the ight way.
-This Project Uses Guzzle, DomCrwler and Promise.
+Gets the job Done the right way.
+This Project Uses Guzzle, DomCrawler and Promise.
 Scrape Archives and have fun doing it.